EricZimmerman/ericzimmerman.github.io/index.md

 ## Requirements and troubleshooting

  - .net 4 software requires at least [Microsoft .net 4.6.2](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net462) or newer!
 You will get errors running these without at least 4.6.2.
 When in doubt, install it!
  - .net 6 software requires at least [Microsoft .net 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or newer!
 You will get errors running these without at least .net 6.
 When in doubt, install it!
+NOTE: Make sure you get the **Desktop** runtime if you plan on running any of the GUI programs
  - **DO NOT RUN ANYTHING FOUND HERE FROM 'C:\PROGRAM FILES' DIRECTORY** (unless you run them as administrator)!
  - **DO NOT USE WINDOWS TO EXTRACT THINGS.** Use 7-Zip or WinRAR as Windows will block the DLLs!
  - All software is digitally signed.
 Once you verify the signature as coming from me, any anti-virus hits are false positives.
 When in doubt, download the files directly from here!